mbbu/Galaxy-training-workshop/README.md

 ## Who should attend?
 This training targets students and researchers within icipe who are working with metagenomics data.
 Come with your data.

-Kindly fill in the [attached form](https://redcap.icipe.org/surveys/?s=JNNHEWATT8XY9JKT) to express your interest.
+Kindly fill in the [this form](https://redcap.icipe.org/surveys/?s=JNNHEWATT8XY9JKT) to express your interest.